Self-consistent many-body metrology

-The quantum metrological approach to parameter estimation, see for example Refs.~\cite{Fujiwara1995,Nielsen2000,Sergio2008,Alipour2014,Tomasz2016}, proceeds essentially as follows. {An initial state $|\psi\rangle$ experiences a dynamical evolution, e.g., $e^{-i\hat{H}_X t}$, during the time $t$ and the final state $|\psi_X\rangle$ contains the information of the parameter $X$.
+The quantum metrological approach to parameter estimation, see for example Refs.~\cite{Fujiwara1995,Nielsen2000,PhysRevA.80.032103,Alipour2014,Tomasz2016}, proceeds essentially as follows. {An initial state $|\psi\rangle$ experiences a dynamical evolution, e.g., $e^{-i\hat{H}_X t}$, during the time $t$ and the final state $|\psi_X\rangle$ contains the information of the parameter $X$.
 One chooses an appropriate measurement on $|\psi_X\rangle$ to estimate $X$.
-Previous studies on quantum metrology with ultracold atoms \cite{PhysRevA.72.043612,PhysRevA.77.053613,PhysRevA.80.032103,Gross2010,Jan2010,Juha2012,Gross_2012,Berrada,PhysRevLett.113.103004,Strobel2014,Karol2014,Huang,Stephen2016,Chengyi2017,RevModPhys.90.035005,Czajkowski,Haine} have focused on the coefficients $C_{\vec{n}}(X;t)$ in Eq.~\eqref{eq:ansatz}, and have calculated the quantum Fisher information ${\mathfrak F}_{X}$ (QFI) from $C_{\vec{n}}(X;t)$ only.
-However, since the orbitals also evolve by Eqs.~\eqref{eq:evolution} and the time evolution relies on $X$, the $|\vec{n}(X;t)\rangle$ must be considered in the calculation of the QFI as well as the CFI. } To evaluate the sensitivity of a quantum mechanical state to a parameter change thus requires full exploitation of the information encoded in the state.
-Here, we make full use of the parameter dependence of the state, reflected in both coefficients and orbitals. {We establish thereby numerically exact parameter estimation for trapped interacting quantum gases.}
+Previous studies on quantum metrology with ultracold atoms \cite{PhysRevA.72.043612,PhysRevA.77.053613,PhysRevA.80.032103,Gross2010,Jan2010,Juha2012,Gross_2012,Berrada,PhysRevLett.113.103004,Strobel2014,Karol2014,Huang,Stephen2016,Chengyi2017,RevModPhys.90.035005,Czajkowski,Haine} have focused on the coefficients $C_{\vec{n}}(X;t)$ in Eq.~\eqref{eq:ansatz}, and have calculated the quantum Fisher information (QFI) ${\mathfrak F}_{X}$ from $C_{\vec{n}}(X;t)$ only.
+However, since the orbitals also evolve by Eqs.~(S1) and the time evolution relies on $X$, the $|\vec{n}(X;t)\rangle$ must be considered in the calculation of both the QFI and the CFI. } To evaluate the sensitivity of a quantum mechanical state to a parameter change thus requires full exploitation of the information encoded in the state.
+Here, we make full use of the parameter dependence of the state, reflected in both coefficients and orbitals. {As a result, we establish numerically exact many-body parameter estimation for trapped interacting quantum gases.